 With application pools, you can deliver a single application to many users.
 The application runs on a farm of RDS hosts.

 When you create an application pool, you deploy an application in the data center that users can access from anywhere on the network.
+For an introduction to application pools, see Farms, RDS Hosts, and Desktop and Application Pools.

 An application pool has a single application and is associated with a single farm.
 To avoid errors, you must install the application on all of the RDS hosts in the farm.